manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/intro-install/intro-install.md

 This workshop provides detailed steps for installing a new *Oracle Database 23c* on your host.
 It helps users who wants to install the database software for Oracle Database and create a single-instance container database.
 It demonstrates different ways of installing the software and creating additional databases.

-> **Note:** Upgrading an existing Oracle Database to a higher version is not within the scope of this workshop.
+> **Note:** Upgrading an existing Oracle Database to a later version is not within the scope of this workshop.

 Estimated workshop time: 2 hours 45 minutes